a-hansen/aon/README.md

 <str16> ::= "S" uint16-length UTF8
 <str32> ::= "r" int32-length UTF8
 ```
-* The str5 can be identified with the bitmask 0xE0.
-The length of the
+* Str5 can be identified with the bitmask 0x80.
+The value is
-string is the 5 unsigned low order bits.
-The max length of a str5 is
-31 bytes.
+stored in the 5 lowest order bits.
+To write, use the equation:
+(0xE0 | value).
+To read into a signed 32 bit integer, use the
+equation: (value & 0x1F).
 * The length can be 0 for an empty string.
 * The str32 length must be a positive signed int.

 #### Unsigned Integers
 Uses 1 to 5 bytes.
 All unsigned ints start with a type byte that
 describes the value.
-If the value is small enough, a single byte can
+If the value is 0 to 31, a single byte can
 be used for both the type and the value.
 ```
 <Unsigned-Int> ::= <unsigned-int5> | <unsigned-int8> | <unsigned-int16> | <unsigned-int32>